Why Apply (Residency Program Overview)

 - Fully accredited by the CFPC 2013

-- High pass rates for both CMG and IMG residents on national certification examination
+- High pass rates for both Canadian Medical Graduates (CMG) and International Medical Graduates (IMG) residents on national certification examination

 - Scores consistently above the mean on all components of national exam